ozyssj/auramana-rpg/docs/echosystem/rolling-skills.md

         <div class="rules-section intro">
             <p>Rolling Skills represent the specific abilities a character has mastered through training and experience.
 While attributes (Strength, Dexterity, Intelligence, etc.) reflect natural talents, skills show what a character can actually do with those talents.</p>
             <p>For example, a character might have high Strength but struggle to swim in a strong current without Athletics training.
 Another character with less natural strength but Athletics skill could navigate the water more effectively.</p>
-            <p>Skill ranks range from I to IV, with each rank granting 1d20 to the attribute roll related to it.</p>
+            <p>Skill ranks range from I to V, with each rank granting +10 to the attribute roll related to it.</p>
         </div>

     <h1>Rolling Skills Table</h1>